Oculesics: East Asia and Northern Africa

 In many East Asian and north African cultures such as Nigeria,[6] it is also respectful not to look the dominant person in the eye.
-The seeking of constant unbroken eye contact by the other participant in a conversation can often be considered overbearing or distracting- even in western cultures.
+The seeking of constant unbroken eye contact by the other participant in a conversation can often be considered overbearing or distracting- even in Western cultures.

 United States

-In the United States, eye contact may serve as a regulating gesture and is typically related to issues of respect, attentiveness, and honesty in the American culture.
+In the United States, eye contact may serve as a regulating gesture and is typically associated with respect, attentiveness, and honesty.
 Americans associate direct eye contact with forthrightness and trustworthiness.

 Dealing with cultural differences

-So how do you deal with these cultural differences?
-How does one recognize to which culture a particular person identifies so that he or she will infer correctly all of the nonverbal cues associated with that culture?
-From such a potentially complicated question comes a relatively simple answer.
-Study, listen and learn.
-Communicators and leaders become successful because they observe the unconscious actions of others.
-Sometimes an individual's actions are the result of their culture or upbringing and sometimes they are the result of the emotion or feeling they are portraying.
+Across all cultures, communicators and leaders become successful because they observe the unconscious actions of others.
+Sometimes an individual's actions are the result of their culture or upbringing and sometimes they are the result of the emotion they are portraying.
 Keen communicators are able to tell the difference between the two and effectively communicate based on their observations.
 Oculesics is not a standalone science.
 Combining the information obtained from eye movements and behaviors with other nonverbal cues such as Haptics, Kinesics, or Olfactics will lend the observer a much more well-rounded and accurate portrait of an individual's behavior.

-Social scientists teach that individuals need to first become consciously aware of their own culture before being able to interpret differences among other cultures.
+According to social scientists, individuals need to first become consciously aware of their own culture before being able to interpret differences among other cultures.
 In learning about our own culture, we learn how we are different from the cultures of those around us.
 Only then, will we become aware of the differences among the cultures of others.
 Finally, we should undergo acculturation, that is, borrow attributes from other cultures that will help us function effectively without in any way having to relinquish our own cultural identities.
 In Nonverbal Communication, Nine-Curt stresses that "we should develop, refine, and constantly practice the skill of switching cultural channels, as on a TV set, in order to be able to interact with people from other cultures, and often with people from subcultures within our own, more effectively.
 This is indispensable if we are to avoid the pain, frustration, and discomfort that usually accompany trying to move and live in a culture different from our own.
 As we become proficient in this skill, we will find it less difficult and highly satisfying to accept others and their styles of living.